xDp64xG/Dp-Cogs/README.md

 		Added function of editing the embed instead of reposting Now deletes the asking of X and Y coords.
-		Now able to prevent most cases of the bot malafunction with a improper message, able to catch the error
+		Now able to prevent most cases of the bot malafunction with a improper message, able to catch the error 1.2:
+		Now able to edit the embed
+		Added a timeout of 30 seconds
+		(Beta) Able to send "is typing" message
+		Edited embed( Turns)